Skunk Train in Fort Bragg, California

 • Skunk Train leaves promptly.
 Please arrive at least 30 minutes prior to departure.

-• Trains run rain or shine.
-Dress in weather-appropriate comfortable clothing and footwear.
+• Trains run rain or shine; dress for the weather in comfortable clothes and shoes.

 • Enjoy a fun-filled train adventure for all ages.
 Lap children are admitted for free.